by Brian McCombie - Monday, October 14, 2019

 In the past five years, for example, the DSC has channeled more than $5 million toward qualified projects, organizations and programs in support of that mission through the non-profit DSCF.
 One of its recent educational initiatives has been the production of a series of YouTube videos designed to engage hunters and showcase various wildlife conservation and anti-poaching efforts the DSCF and other hunter-backed groups have been funding in Africa.

-"The Guardians" This video takes you inside an anti-poaching unit, exploring how hunting has paid for efforts to remove snares from the safari area, saving countless animals.
+This video takes you inside an anti-poaching unit, exploring how hunting has paid for efforts to remove snares from the safari area, saving countless animals.
 If hunting stops, poaching will surge, wiping out the very animals anti-hunters claim to want to protect.

 One such video, “The Guardians,” published on Aug.
 12, examines life, hunting and wildlife conservation in Zimbabwe’s Dande Safari Area.
 The area encompasses a half-million acres chock full of African game—and approximately 81,000 people.

 As “The Guardians” reveals, hunting and wildlife conservation have significantly improved the lives of the area’s rural people.
 While these rural villagers do experience occasional problems with wildlife, from elephants trampling crops to occasional attacks on people by lions, they also understand the value of their wildlife—and of hunters’ dollars.
 So much so, the villagers work with local safari operators to identify and catch poachers.
 Some of the villagers work on the newly formed Dande Anti-Poaching Unit, which, according to the video, has removed over 9,000 poachers’ snares and stopped numerous poaching attempts.
 As the DSCF has explained repeatedly, only when rural African people living among wildlife realize the shared benefits of conservation-based regulated hunting in their area will they embrace the wildlife and work with safari operators to eliminate illegal poaching.